tundra-code/aurora/README.md

 You can test the application with `npm run test` which will run [jest](https://facebook.github.io/jest/) tests.

 You also can have the tests running all the time with `npm run test-watch` which will run `jest --watch`, which sets up jest to automatically figure out which tests to run based on the files you're working with.
 It's super fast and a great way to immediately tell if you've broken anything.

+### plop (or code generation)
+Plop is a code generation tool that you can use to setup a new package.
+If you run `npm run plop` you can then pick `package`, you can create a new module without having to actually create the files yourself.
+This saves a ton of time and helps with best practices.

+You can learn more about [plop here.](https://github.com/amwmedia/plop) You also can see the way we use plop in [the plops folder](https://github.com/tundra-code/aurora/tree/master/plops).